 Eczema relevant inflammation in primary human keratinocytes

-In this open innovation assay primary human keratinocyte are stimulated using an eczema-specific cytokine cocktail which induce an inflammatory response measured as an increase in CCL5 secretion.
+In this open innovation assay primary human keratinocyte are stimulated using an eczema-specific cytokine cocktail which induces an inflammatory response measured as an increase in CCL5 secretion.

-Eczema, or Atopic dermatitis, is a common skin disease affecting about of 30% of children and 10% of adults in industrialized countries.
-Clinical symptoms include itchy plaques often affecting the face, head and limbs with significant negative impact on the quality of life (1).
-A typical aspect of eczema is the chronic and relapsing form of skin inflammation, a disease mechanism addressed by the described assay.
+Eczema, or atopic dermatitis, is a common skin disease affecting about of 30% of children and 10% of adults in industrialized countries.
+Symptoms include itchy plaques often affecting the face, head and limbs with significant negative impact on the quality of life (1).
+A typical feature of eczema is the chronic and relapsing of skin inflammation, a disease mechanism addressed by this assay.
 The specific cytokine environment in the skin plays an important role in both induction and maintenance of chronic skin inflammation.
-In particular e.g. IL-4 and IL-13 are both critical and specific for the induction of an eczema phenotype in human skin and keratinocytes (2).
+In particular IL-4 and IL-13 are both critical and specific for the induction of an eczema phenotype in human skin and keratinocytes (2).